Geographic information system: Uses

 The implementation of a GIS is often driven by jurisdictional (such as a city), purpose, or application requirements.
 Generally, a GIS implementation may be custom-designed for an organization.
 Hence, a GIS deployment developed for an application, jurisdiction, enterprise, or purpose may not be necessarily interoperable or compatible with a GIS that has been developed for some other application, jurisdiction, enterprise, or purpose.

 GIS is also diverging into location-based services, which allows GPS-enabled mobile devices to display their location in relation to fixed objects (nearest restaurant, gas station, fire hydrant) or mobile objects (friends, children, police car), or to relay their position back to a central server for display or other processing.

+GIS is also used in digital marketing and SEO for audience segmentation based on location.